 When an organization introduces a change with a project or initiative, that change needs to be effectively managed on both the technical side and the people side.
-A technical side focus ensures that the change is developed, designed and delivered effectively.

 Project management and change management both aim to increase the likelihood that projects or initiatives deliver the intended results and outcomes.
 Although each discipline can function independently, the most effective approach is to integrate change management and project management to create a unified approach to implementing change on both fronts.
-Here, Prosci provides an overview of integrating change management and project management, including recent data on the effectiveness of integration.

 Integrating change management and project management creates value on a given project or initiative for a number of reasons: